 “His position in varṇāśrama, his wealth, learning, youth, beauty, strength, or amount of followers is not a consideration.

 “Thus, anyone who takes shelter of the Holy Name will avoid criticising sādhus.
 Indeed, that is his inherent nature.

-“A devotee who takes shelter of the Holy Name and engages in pure bhakti is the very embodeiment of bhakti.
+“A devotee who takes shelter of the Holy Name and engages in pure bhakti is the very embodiment of bhakti.
 A ‘devotee’ who is without bhakti is ugly and monstrous.

 ataeva aparādhe tathā pariṇati

 “A person who criticises a sādhu has no standing in bhakti.
-Therefore, his offense makes him averse (towards bhakti).
+Therefore, his offence makes him averse (towards bhakti).

 sādhu-saṅga sādhu-sevā ei dharmācare